A Product Manager’s Role in SAFe®

 The benefit of the agile framework is that it allows an organization to shorten the cycle from brainstorming through actually launching a product—because the product team intentionally pushes out versions of the product (starting with its early-stage MVP) much more quickly and with much fewer updates and improvements in each release.
 In addition, this allows the team to enlist the feedback of actual users to make the product better incrementally.

 Finally, you might also encounter a far more narrow definition of product development, describing the product’s actual development: This would be the coding stage in software or manufacturing in a physical product).

 When it comes to software, development teams can create and maintain their product development roadmaps to prioritize, summarize, and communicate their plans to build and ultimately release the product.
-For example, below is a product development roadmap template that your team can use to stay on track during the actual development process.
+For example, below is a product development roadmap template that your team can use to stay on track during the development process.

 To avoid a promising product vision from faltering in the face of challenging work and difficult hurdles, roadmap strategies should be tightly coupled with Agile planning to optimize the work being done.
 To learn more about how rapid iteration can stay true to long-term objectives, check out this webinar.